trupin/crawlable/README.md

 * how is your work visible by google when it will try to reference it ? (is all the content always available, so it can be interpreted by google ?)
-* and how a visitor, who doesn't have javascript support, or who have a pretty slow computer will be able to navigate on it ?
+* and how a visitor who doesn't have javascript support, or who have a slow computer will be able to navigate on it ?

-Crawlable is maybe your solution, because it is able to render your dynamic client side stuffs written with javascript, on the server side.
+Crawlable could be your solution !
+It is able to render your dynamic client side stuffs written with javascript, on the server side.
-By this way, it can give a static cached html to your client, before any javascript started to be executed on the web page.
+By this way, it can give a static cached html to your client, before any javascript code started to be executed on the web page.

+You may say now, "ok, but what if I have cached some dynamic content which could be updated at every time !?".

+Crawlable doesn't simply cache html, it uses a module named ```Solidify``` (https://github.com/trupin/solidify) to generate a derived version of your client side templates before storing it.
+When a client request the server, Crawlable will feed the cached template with some updated data before giving it to you.

+## How does it works ?

+Before explaining how all of this can be used, you need to understand how it works a little more deeply.

+As you can imagine, there are two sides to consider, the client side and the server side.

+So here are the steps Crawlable is going through to compute your final server side rendered html:

+* Crawlable demands to generate the cache for a specific page, so it asks to the router if it knows about a specific ```pathname```.
+If the router says "No !", a 404 HTTP  (not found) error is returned, otherwise, Crawlable continues its work.
+* Crawlable then ask to ```phantomjs``` to render a page with a ```pathname``` for an ```host```.
+At this time, ```phantomjs``` will query your server, with a special ```user agent```, so Crawlable will now it's not a normal client.
+* The client side javascript is interpreted by ```phantomjs```, and the templates are rendered in a special way, so Crawlable doesn't get some simple html, but a template compiled by ```Solidify```.
+* Now Crawlable has this "solidified" template on the server side, it stores it, in order to be able to quickly refetch it at any time.
+* If a normal client query the same page, Crawlable renders it on the server side, by feeding it with updated data.
+The "solidified" template actually contains metadata, so Crawlable knows where to fetch these updated data.
+* Then the rendered html can be injected in your web application page, so the final client will be able to see it right after the page has loaded.
+* If the client has a javascript support, so your web application will replace this static html after its loading.
+If not, the client will simply be able to visit the page as if it was a static web site.

 ## How do I use it ?

 Crawlable uses ```phantomjs``` (http://phantomjs.org/) to render the web page on the server side, but you have no need to install it yourself,